 - The material is more resistant to problems such as water damage and warping than hardwood floors.

 - You can save on bamboo flooring costs by installing it yourself if you have enough DIY experience.

 - Bamboo flooring doesn’t harbor things like dust mites and is great if you want a flooring that protects allergy sufferers.

 - You’ll probably never have to refinish bamboo, whereas with wood you’ll have to refinish it at least one time within 10-20 years and sometimes more often depending on the softness of the wood and finish.

 Bamboo Flooring Cost and Rapid Renewability

 The bamboo we use is harvested from well-managed forests that are big on sustainability.
-This mean that we can produce quality flooring that is some of the most eco-friendly on the planet, helping you to contribute to a more carbon neutral future for your children, all at a cost that doesn’t burn a hole in your bank account.
+This means that we can produce quality flooring that is some of the most eco-friendly on the planet, helping you to contribute to a more carbon-neutral future for your children, all at a cost that doesn’t burn a hole in your bank account.

 The notion of rapid renewability is important here.
 Whereas a hardwood floor is considered simply renewable (if managed properly), bamboo replenishes a lot quicker because of its growth cycle.
 That means it can be produced at a very low cost and is a more sustainable option than other materials.

 The problem with many green alternatives is that they can come with a significantly bigger price tag which often puts people off.
 If you care where your bucks are going and want to get the best value, then bamboo flooring cost is highly comparable with other products on the market.

 Combine this with the ease of laying the flooring and low maintenance issues over its lifetime, then you have a product that is great value for money and helps you save the environment in the process.
 When considering the cost of other products on the market there really is no competition.